Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/en_SPECIAL_Lichtenberger_02_chapter_2_video_03_q.typ

 ]
 ]
 #only("1")[
-#voiceover("Consider this iceberg floating in water.")
+#voiceover("Consider an iceberg floating in water.")
 ]
+#v(40pt)
+#only("2-")[
+#text(size: 24pt, weight: "bold")[Question ❓]
 #v(20pt)
-#only("2-")[
-- What percentage is underwater? 🤔
+What percentage of the iceberg is underwater? 🌊
 ]
 #only("2")[
-#voiceover("What percentage of the iceberg is underwater?")
+#voiceover("The question is: What percentage of the iceberg is underwater?")
 ]
 ]

 ]#questionDef(
-questionText: "What percentage of the iceberg is underwater?",
+questionText: "What percentage of an iceberg is underwater?",
-answerOptions: ("$89.9\%$", "$10.1\%$"),
+answerOptions: ("89.9\%", "50\%"),
 correctAnswerIndex: 0,
 freeTextDetail: (
 fallbackOptionIndex: 1,
 answerOptionsEquality: (
 a: (
-roundingDecimalPlaces: 2,
+roundingDecimalPlaces: 1,
-tolerance: none
+tolerance: 1
 )
 ),
 answerOptionMatcher:("\key{a}\%"),